-Honorary Round Moot Court: The top four students in all sections of the course will also be invited to participate in the Frederick Green Honorary Round, which will be heard by a panel of distinguished judges from across the country.
+Honorary Round Moot Court: The top student in each of the four sections of the course will also be invited to participate in the Frederick Green Honorary Round, which will be heard by a panel of distinguished judges from across the country.
 This course provides the exclusive opportunity to advance to the Honorary Round.

-Prerequisites: Successful completion of the first year Legal Writing curriculum, including: Legal Writing & Analysis, Legal Research, and Introduction to Advocacy.
+Prerequisites: Successful completion of the first year Legal Writing curriculum (Legal Writing & Analysis, Legal Research, and Introduction to Advocacy).
 This course is available only to students who have not previously enrolled in Law 697: Moot Court.